-Any member may disclose that a potential conflict of interest exists and advise the Chair or the General Counsel of such disclosure.
+Upon completion of the annual disclosure form, or any update thereto throughout the year, any member shall disclose that a potential conflict of interest exists and advise the Chair and the General Counsel of such disclosure.
 In such an event, the Trustee shall be deemed an Interested Trustee and shall be governed by the Conflict of Interest procedures.
 A majority of disinterested Trustees may determine that a potential conflict of interest exists.
 Upon such disclosure, and if a majority of the then present disinterested Trustees at the meeting determine that a conflict of interest exists and is material to the particular matter being considered, all Board proceedings regarding such matters shall be governed by the Conflict of Interest procedures.Procedures

 Members of the Board shall recuse themselves from any discussion, vote, decision or activity related to a matter which either they determine or the Board determines is a conflict of interest.
 The Board's determination shall be final and shall be based on the majority of disinterested Board members, i.e., those members not having a conflict of interest in the matter or activity.

 Recusal shall mean the removal by the member or the Board of a member or members from acting as policymaker, judge, advocate or decision maker related to a particular matter of material substance to the University or Board.

 A Trustee shall not accept any gift, favor, service, accommodation or other thing of value under circumstances from which it might reasonably be inferred that such gift, service or other thing of value was given or offered for the purpose of influencing him/her in the discharge of his/her official duties.
 A Trustee shall comply with the relevant gift ban provisions of the State Officials and Employees Ethics Act.
 A Trustee may, however, accept from University officials complimentary tickets to University-sponsored events.